adstuart/azure-vpn-s2s/3P-connectivity/README.md

 - traffic selector policies = yes
 - connection mode = initiator only

+> :warning: Initiator-only Connection Mode may be incompatible if your remote 3rd party is behind any sort of NAT for termination of IPSec tunnel itself.
+See [here](https://docs.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-vpn-faq#:~:text=Yes%2C%20NAT%20traversal%20(NAT-T)%20is%20supported.%20Azure%20VPN%20Gateway%20will%20NOT%20perform%20any%20NAT-like%20functionality%20on%20the%20inner%20packets%20to/from%20the%20IPsec%20tunnels.%20In%20this%20configuration%2C%20please%20ensure%20the%20on-premises%20device%20initiates%20the%20IPSec%20tunnel.)

 ```
 $ipsecPolicy = New-AzIpsecPolicy -SALifeTimeSeconds 27000 -SADataSizeKilobytes 102400000 -IpsecEncryption "AES256" -IpsecIntegrity "SHA1" -IkeEncryption "AES256" -IkeIntegrity "SHA1" -DhGroup "DHGroup2" -PfsGroup "None"
 $trafficSelectorPolicy5 = New-AzIpsecTrafficSelectorPolicy -LocalAddressRange ("172.16.1.0/24") -RemoteAddressRange ("10.1.0.0/16")